Pointe noire de Pormenaz

 The Bearded Vulture

-The "laouchets" of Pormenaz
+The shallow ponds of Pormenaz

-The Fitz ridge, a cliff that came from the sea
+The Fitz ridge, a sea-faring cliff

 The Grass Snake